-Next, you can provide live food such as shrimps or inspects or guppies to turtles.
+Next, you can provide live food such as shrimp or insects, or guppies to turtles.
 As the turtle chase their food, they will burn fat.
 It would help if you also designed the turtle enclosure conveniently to help it walk and roam around.
-If the turtle’s living spot is too small, it won’t move and grow fatty.
+If the turtle’s living spot is too small, it won’t move and grow fat.

 Can turtles get fat?

-Yes, turtle not only gets fat and obese but also limits their mobility and reduce lifespan.
+Yes, turtle not only gets fat and obese but also limits their mobility and reduces their lifespan.
 You can check its softer body parts to find obesity.
 Since it hurts their health, you need to consult the vet and prepare a calorie-restricted diet.

 However, you mustn’t overfeed the turtle and give it ample space inside its living spot for walking.
 It would help the turtle to exercise and burn fat.
 Hence, you won’t have to worry about obesity anymore.